Real Forms of Holomorphic Hamiltonian Systems: Background and outline

-The generalisation of an integrable system to the holomorphic category is straightforward, considered for instance in \cite{pcrook} and extensively discussed for the real analytic category in \cite{realm,Moerbeke}.
+The generalisation of an integrable system to the holomorphic category is straightforward, considered for instance in \cite{pcrook} and extensively discussed for the real analytic category in \cite{Moerbeke, realm}.
 Our main question is to ask whether holomorphic integrability is equivalent to integrability on a real form.
-We answer in the affirmative and show that if a real form admits an analytic integrable system then this may be extended to a holomorphic integrable system in a neighbourhood of the real form.
+We answer in the affirmative and show that if a real form admits an analytic integrable system, then this may be extended to a holomorphic integrable system in a neighbourhood of the real form.
 Conversely, if a holomorphic Hamiltonian system is integrable in the holomorphic sense, then any real form of the dynamics is integrable in the real sense.

-This provides us with a powerful method for generating new integrable systems from old: begin with a real analytic integrable system, complexify it and obtain real integrable systems on different real forms.
-This can be demonstrated for the classical integrable system of the spherical pendulum.
-By using the hyperk\"{a}hler geometry from the previous section we identify \(T^*S^2\) with \(\CS^2\), whose complexification then gives a holomorphic integrable system on \(\CS^2\times\CS^2\).
-This admits a real integrable system on the real form \(S^2\times S^2\) which can, in a sense, be considered a compact real form of the spherical pendulum.
+This provides us with a method for generating new integrable systems from old: begin with a real analytic integrable system, complexify it and obtain real integrable systems on different real forms.
+We are particularly interested in when the real forms are compact symplectic manifolds.
+In this regard, we show the following. \begin{Theorem*} For any real analytic mechanical system defined on a real, complex, or quaternionic Grassmannian there exists a real Hamiltonian system defined on a non-empty open subset of a~compact symplectic manifold for which both systems complexify to the same holomorphic Hamiltonian system. \end{Theorem*} We demonstrate this result for the examples of the simple pendulum, the spherical pendulum, and the rigid body.
+The phases spaces for these problems are the cotangent bundles $T^*S^1$, $T^*S^2$, and $T^*{\rm SO}(3)$, and their compact real forms turn out to be $S^2$, $S^2\times S^2$, and $\CP^3$, respectively.